Where I Seek Refuge

 Art museums, public libraries, and parks have been my preferred sanctuaries throughout life.
 These sacred places hold such beauty and emanate such calm—a sharp contrast to all of my childhood homes.
 It’s no wonder that these are the places that I run to to grieve, to reflect, to seek knowledge and understanding, and to be inspired.
 I frequent these spaces often, particularly on the most challenging of days.

 Preston will have been gone for nine years tomorrow, and I am still dumbfounded by his absence, which makes sense since he was only 14 when he chose to leave this dark world.
 He had always been written as a key character in my life story.
 He wasn’t supposed to die before me, the eldest of our family.
 But, the reality is: he is gone.
-And so, since becoming a mother to two littles over the past four years, I approach heavy days with even more care and deftness than ever before; my heart and soul requires it.
+And so, since becoming a mother to two littles over the past four years, I approach heavy days with even more care and deftness than ever before; my heart and soul require it.

 As